MarkPearl/Blog_BookReviews/_posts/2015-12-15-The-Software-Craftsman.md

 category: Requirements
 tags: [Buy, Read]
 ---
 There have been a few books in my professional career that have had a major impact on my work and the way I see this world.
-They include Clean Code, The Pragmatic Programmer and a few others.
+They include [Clean Code](http://bookreviews.markpearl.co.za/Clean-Code/), [The Pragmatic Programmer](http://bookreviews.markpearl.co.za/The-Pragmatic-Programmer/) and a few others.
 I'm pleased to add "The Software Craftsman" to that category.

 I've heard the word Software Craftsman thrown around for a couple of years.
-It's not what I would call a neutral term.
-There seems to be a big divide in the industry on whether it is a good thing or not.
-I've seen some coments made about Software Craftmanship by some very knowledgable people in the industry that say it is not a good thing - that the title is for the exclusive few who feel they know better than everyone else - that many of the people that claim the title have lost touch with the real world and shipping to production.
+It's not what I would call a neutral term - I've seen some coments made about Software Craftmanship by some very knowledgable people that say it is not a good thing - that the title is for the exclusive few who feel they know better than everyone else - that many of the people that claim the title have lost touch with the real world and shipping to production.

 I then have to reconcile it with my own experiences.
 I've worked with many software developers over the years some good, some really bad.
 Many  of the best developers I have worked with have humbly taken on the title of software craftman.